My-bones-work/BoneLabModsDownloader/README.md

 When you run it a window should pop up where it'll tell you how many subscriptions it found, and it should start downloading and unpacking all the zip files.

+If you re-run the script at a later date, it will check your subscriptions for updates and it'll only download mods from new subscriptions or mods which have been updated.

 If it fails to start, then open internet explorer and select an option on the Microsoft SmartScreen popup that you'll probably get.
 The `Invoke-WebRequest` command that this script heavily relies on internally uses Internet Explorer under the hood so if you haven't accepted or rejected the SmartScreen thing then it'll refuse to do anything.